barchart/barchart-jenkins-tester/ecosystem/readme.md

 1.	archon is updated with new dependencies.
 All projects need to be updated and rebuilt.
-	* Release new archon
+	* Release new archon.
-	* Release any sub-archons that depend on the new archon
+	* Release any sub-archons that depend on the new archon.
-	* Run "mvn versions:update-parent versions:use-latest-snapshots" on entire
+	* Run `mvn versions:update-parent versions:use-latest-snapshots` on entire
-	  project to update everything to current snapshots that use the new archon
+	  project to update everything to current snapshots that use the new archon.
-	* Commit dependency changes and cascade-build "ecosystem" project
+	* Commit dependency changes and cascade-build `ecosystem` project.
 2. A core dependency is updated with new features.
 All projects that depend on it must be rebuilt to take advantage of new features.
 	* Update all dependent projects to use current snapshots.
-For core dependencies ("water"), this may mean updating the entire project tree.
-For less common dependencies ("insect") this may mean just updating a subtree ("animal/bug") and any dependencies ("ecosystem").
+For core dependencies (`water`), this may mean updating the entire project tree.
+For less common dependencies (`insect`) this may mean just updating a subtree ("animal/bug") and any dependencies (`ecosystem`).
+	* Cascade-build `ecosystem` project.
+3. Update a mid-level dependency (i.e. `insect`), but only cascade-release a the tree it directly affects rather then the entire project.
+	* Run `mvn versions:use-latest-snapshots` on animal/bug.
+	* Update `ecosystem` manually to use latest snapshots of `animal/bug/fly` and `animal/bug/ant`.
-	* Cascade-build "ecosystem" project
+	* Cascade-build `ecosystem` project.

 Idea: Efficiently Updating Local Dependencies
 -------------------------------------------------------------------------------